aman9113/cabana_project/README.md

 # cabana_project
-This is a website of a cabana resort created by me using html, css, javascript & reactjs.I create this website for my client.
+This is a website of a cabana resort created by me using html, css, javascript & reactjs & Wordpress.I create this website for my client.
 link:
 https://aman9113.github.io/cabana_project/